Payback: Debt and the Shadow Side of Wealth: Synopsis

 The fourth part, The Shadow Side, looks at what happens to debtors and creditors when debts are not re-paid.
 Some debts that are a matter of honour to which the debtor must repay by an equivalent value or creditor must either forgive or exact revenge.
 Debts to society, after committing crimes, are paid through vengeance-based imprisonment.
 The United Kingdom had debtors' prison for those who could not pay, but this was abolished for economic reasons as it prevented labourers from working and had a burdensome cost of operation.
 Other societies used the services of their family members or themselves as collateral.
 Sometimes the debtors overthrew the creditors, like King Philip IV of France against the Knights Templar, or the Ugandans against the Asians.
 Atwood applies the trickle-down economics to debt and examines the psychology side through the Jungian Shadow.

 In the final part, titled Payback, Atwood examines ecological debt.
 She recounts the journey of Scrooge in A Christmas Carol but placed in a modern setting.
 The modern-day Scrooge is visited by the spirits of Earth Day.
-In the past Scrooge witnesses debts to nature being repaid through animal and human sacrifices and through pestilence in over-crowded or unsustainable populations.
-In the present Scrooge witnesses current unsustainable practices, over-fishing and deforestation, creating a debt to nature being repaid through effects on the climate and impacts on people.
-Finally, in the future, Scrooge is shown two versions: one, an eco-friendly human society balanced with environmental systems, and the other, a dystopian future with a disaster affecting the fuel or food resources in such a way that hyperinflation sets in and renders money useless.
+In the past, Scrooge witnesses debts to nature being repaid through animal and human sacrifices and through pestilence in over-crowded or unsustainable populations.
+In the present, Scrooge witnesses current unsustainable practices, over-fishing and deforestation, creating a debt to nature being repaid through effects on the climate and impacts on people.
+Finally, in the future, Scrooge is shown two versions: one showing an eco-friendly human society balanced with environmental systems, the other showing a dystopian future in which a disaster affects fuel or food resources, causing hyperinflation and rendering money useless.